Azure-Samples/ms-identity-docs-code-dotnet/src/sign-in-blazorserver/README.md

 ### 2. Signin into the Blazor Server application

-1. Once the web app is listening, navigate to https://localhost:5001 and enter tour credentials
+1. Once the web app is listening, navigate to https://localhost:5001.
+Click the Sign In button and complete the login process.

    ![A screenshot of a Blazor Server application application guiding the user to click the "Sign In" button.](./app-signed-in.png)